Details of our services and facilities for customers with disabilities

 Other Discounts for registered disabled guests and their carers

-Our registered disabled admission tickets and memberships already have a discount applied and a free carer admission included.
+Our registered disabled admission tickets and memberships already have a discount applied and an adult carer admission included.
 Due to these discounts, we unfortunately do not offer any further discounts on either registered disabled park tickets or memberships.
 Registered disabled admission cannot be used in conjunction with any other offer, voucher or discount at any time.